 Period of residence

-A requirement for becoming a Finnish citizen is that you live in Finland and that the total time you have lived in Finland (your period of residence) is long enough.
-Exceptions to the period of residence requirement may be made in individual cases.
-As a general rule, only legal residence in Finland counts towards your period of residence.
+You can become a Finnish citizen if you live in Finland and if the total time you have lived in Finland (your period of residence) is long enough.

 You have lived in Finland long enough if

-- you have lived in Finland for the last five years without interruption (continuous period of residence); or
+- you have lived in Finland for the past five years without interruption (continuous period of residence), or

-- you have lived in Finland for a total of seven years after you turned 15 (accumulated period of residence), with the last two years without interruption.
+- you have lived in Finland for seven years in total, with the last two years without interruption (accumulated period of residence).
+Read more about the accumulated period of residence.